Apply to be a Youth Organizing Fellow

 Americans United’s Youth Organizing Fellowship is a paid opportunity to grow as a leader, build power with a national cohort of youth organizers, and advocate for the separation of church and state.

 Want to learn more?
-Click here to RSVP for an Info Session for Applicants on Thursday, June 2 at 8PM ET.
+Click here to watch a recording of our Info Session for Applicants.

 You’ll get to hear from AU staff and current Fellows about what to expect in the program and application process, and have the opportunity to ask questions.